Questions and Answers About ETV Reports on Portable Technologies for Measuring Lead in Dust

 Can my testing firm use an ETV-tested portable technology to determine lead dust content?

 In states and tribal lands where EPA is operating a federal lead program, any dust samples collected in a risk assessment, lead hazard screen, or clearance after a lead abatement must be analyzed by a laboratory or testing firm recognized by EPA under the National Lead Laboratory Accreditation Program (NLLAP).
-Testing firms that operate portable equipment are all eligible to obtain EPA recognition through the NLLAP.
 All other applicable federal, state, tribal and local testing regulations also have to be met.

 It is possible for a city or other local government to have its own additional regulations, so check in your locality as well for any testing requirements.